peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 -03

 * Status Assertion Request and Response is now a json array with multiple entries.
-* Better generalization about the confirmation methods
+* Better generalization about the confirmation methods.
-* Removed any informative comparison with OAuth Status List
+* Removed any informative comparison with OAuth Status List.
-* JWT and CWT typ
+* JWT and CWT typ.

 -02